ykaylad/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-A description of more if
+A brief description of more if functions